Philip II of France: Conflict with Richard the Lionheart, 1191–1199

 At the start of 1193, John visited Philip in Paris, where he paid homage for Richard's continental lands.
 When word reached Philip that Richard had finished crusading and had been captured on his way back from the Holy Land, he promptly invaded Vexin.
 His first target was the fortress of Gisors, commanded by Gilbert de Vascoeuil, which surrendered without putting up a struggle.
 Philip then penetrated deep into Normandy, reaching as far as Dieppe.
 To keep the duplicitous John on his side, Philip entrusted him with the defence of the town of Évreux.
 Meanwhile, Philip was joined by Count Baldwin IX of Flanders, and together they laid siege to Rouen, the ducal capital of Normandy.
-Here, Philip's advance was halted by a defense led by the Earl of Leicester.
-Unable to penetrate this defense, Philip moved on.
+Here, Philip's advance was halted by a defence led by the Earl of Leicester.
+Unable to penetrate this defence, Philip moved on.

 At Mantes on 9 July 1193, Philip came to terms with Richard's ministers, who agreed that Philip could keep his gains and would be given some extra territories if he ceased all further aggressive actions in Normandy, along with the condition that Philip would hand back the captured territory if Richard would pay homage.
 To prevent Richard from spoiling their plans, Philip and John attempted to bribe Holy Roman Emperor Henry VI in order to keep the English king captive for a little while longer.
 Henry refused, and Richard was released from captivity on 4 February 1194.
 By 13 March Richard had returned to England, and by 12 May he had set sail for Normandy with some 300 ships, eager to engage Philip in war.